How well do you know the people who follow you?

 Quizzes give your audience valuable self-knowledge

 Have you ever left a quiz feeling like you learned more about yourself?
 It’s almost as if the quiz could read your mind.
-Although it may seem like a surprise, great quizzes are purposely created to get inside your head to better understand your desires, thought patterns, motivations, and habits.
+Great quizzes are purposely created to get inside your head to better understand your desires, thought patterns, motivations, and habits.

 That’s why quizzes are so powerful for marketers.
 They help us better understand our audience while giving them unique insights they may not have been aware of.
 When you can positively impact someone’s self-awareness, you earn more trust and credibility.